 While all-titanium screws are opaque to X-rays, and imaging of all-PEEK screws is affected by their diameter, the Creed™ hybrid composite screws allow X-rays to pass through to the bone.
 These new screws generate an outline that greatly enhances visualization of bony structures.
 Surgeons can use this capability to confirm screw placement during surgical procedures, check positioning post-operatively and determine the status of the healing process at follow-up appointments.
 The ability to image screw placement gives surgeons greater confidence and can help them achieve better patient outcomes.

-“Solvay is a recognized industry leader for implantable PEEK,” said Vadim Gurevich, chief executive officer, Carbon22.
+“Solvay is a recognized industry leader for implantable PEEK,” said Vadim Gurevich, President & CEO of GLW Medical Innovation.
 “Their team provided exceptional materials expertise and engineering capabilities that were instrumental in the development of our new Creed system.
 Together, we are actively engaged in new development projects that promise to further drive the development of next-generation orthopedic devices.”

 ® Zeniva is a registered trademark of Solvay

 TM Carbon22 and Creed are trademarks of GLW